bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/syllabus.md

       1. Come up with ideas
       2. Argue whether they are correct or incorrect (come up with counter-examples)
       3. Analyze their theoretical complexity and compare them
-      4. Ask: Can we do better?
+      4. Consider the question: Can you improve the solution?
-  4. Demonstrate the ability to design and analyze algorithms for new problems
+  4. Demonstrate the ability to design and analyze algorithms for _new_ problems

 ### Getting Ready for the Course
 We'll spend the first week reviewing problems and concepts from Data Structures, such as linear search and binary search; big-oh; best cases and worst cases.
 If you are not sure what these mean, you probably want to go back and review them in order to make the beginning of the class smoother.
 In the first 3 weeks we'll dive deeper into analysis, which means we'll encounter _logarithms_ and _exponents_.
 If you have not seen these in a long time, it's a good idea to review them.
 These are all fundamental concepts and there are plenty of resources around.

 ### Weekly flow: How will this class work?
-The class meets (in-person) three times a week.
-Each week we'll focus on a couple of topics.
-Resources consist of lecture notes, exercises, slides and a problem set.

-Roughly speaking, the first two meetings of the week  are dedicated to going over the new content.
-The third weekly meeting, designated as the _lab_, is for working on the problem set.
+The class meets three times a week (2 x lectures plus the weekly lab).
+Each week we'll focus on a couple of topics which we'll reinforce with a problem set.
+Roughly speaking, the class meetings are dedicated to going over the new content and the  lab is for working on the weekly problem set.
 The lab problems are meant to be solved in class, during the lab.
-Myself and the LAs will be around to work with you, facilitate discussions and answer your questions.
-The labs are not graded.
-It is your responsibility to complete the lab problems and check in with us.
+Myself and the LAs will be around to work with you, facilitate discussions and answer  questions.
+The labs are there to help you fix and reinforce concepts while you collaborate freely with your peers and talk to us (myself and the LAs).
+Labs are __not__ graded, however it is important that you strive to understand all problems as they are designed to teach new concepts.
+Don't be surprised if you'll find that most of your learning occurs while you work on the lab with your peers!
+It is your responsibility to complete the lab problems and get your questions answered.

 Here's the weekly timeline:

-  1. **Pre-view the lecture notes and take the pre-check.**    Each week, _before coming to class_, your first task is to read  the lecture notes for that week.
+  1. **Pre-view the lecture notes.**    Each week, _before coming to class_, your first task is to read  the lecture notes for that week.
 It is expected that you understand the big ideas and results ahead of that week's lectures.
-Each week, before coming to class, you need to take the pre-check.
-The pre-check is online and consists of a set of  easy multiple-choice questions; it covers very basic questions from the lecture.
-You need to take the pre-check before attending the first weekly meeting.
-The pre-checks are set so that you have 3 attempts and it will retain the highest score.
-It is open books and  no time limit.

-     * Time to budget: 2 hours
+     * Time to budget: .5 hour

-  2. **Attend the 3 weekly meetings.** Come to class, listen to in-depth presentation, get your questions answered and work with your peers.
-The pace of thelectures  will be fast since everyone will be somewhat  familiar with the content.
-This will leave more time to work on problems!
-Answers to the lab will be posted at the end of the lab.
+  2. **Attend classes and the lab.** Come to class,  get your questions answered and work with your peers.
+The pace of the lectures  will be faster when  everyone will be somewhat  familiar with the content.
+This will leave more time for you to work on new problems!

      * Time to budget: 4.5 hours.

-  3. Work on the current **assignment**.
+  3. Work on the weekly **assignment**.
 There will be a weekly assignment.
 Drop in to office hours to get your questions answered.

-      * Time to budget: 2 hours.
+      * Time to budget: 3-4 hours.

-  4. **Review material and take the weekly quiz.** Review  the week's material, including lecture notes, slides, the lab problems and their solutions; use the self-study quizzes and the study questions to help evaluate your understanding.
+  4. **Take the weekly quiz.** Review  that week's material, including lecture notes, slides, the lab problems and their solutions.
+Use the self-study quizzes and the study questions to help evaluate your understanding.
 When you are ready, take the weekly quiz.

      * Time to budget: 2-3 hours.